Orientation will be a busy time, so it’s important to plan ahead for the program.

 Delta Airlines will provide a discount from any point of origin that Delta Airlines services in the United States and Canada to Detroit Metropolitan Airport for all new Michigan students and their families attending Summer Orientation.
 Reservations and ticketing are available via www.delta.com/meeting.
-The contract number for the 2018 orientation discount will be available in mid-April.
+Select “Book Your Flight” and enter the meeting code (NMRGT) in the box provided.

 Reservations may also be made by calling Delta Meeting reservations at 800-328- 1111 Mon-Fri 7:00 AM to 7:00 PM, CDT.